Best Offer is a great way to buy the item you’ve been looking for at a bargain price.

 The seller has 48 hours to decide whether to accept or reject your offer, or suggest another price.
-If they choose not to respond to you in that time, or if the listing ends before they respond, then your offer expires.
+If they don't respond to you in that time, or if the listing ends before they respond, then your offer expires.

-If you make an offer and the seller accepts, it's just like any other sale on eBay – you're obliged to pay the amount you offered.
-However, immediate payment is not required when the Best Offer option is used in a listing.
+- Accept your offer - just like any other sale on eBay, you're obliged to pay the amount you offered.
+However, immediate payment is not required when the Best Offer option is used in a listing

-If the seller rejects your offer, you can make another one (up to five on most items, and 10 in most vehicles categories).
+- Reject your offer - you can still make another one (up to five on most items, and 10 in most vehicles categories)